fruit-bat/pico-zxspectrum/README.md

 * Kempston mouse emulation

 ## Updates
+04/08/24

+* USB joystick can now be used for menu navigation thanks to [@DPRCZ](https://github.com/DPRCZ)

 22/07/24

 * Added support for USB mouse to act as joystick, with settings in the menu.
 Thanks to [@javavi](https://github.com/javavi)